OpenPecha Toolkit allows state of the art for distributed standoff annotations on moving texts

 For NLP this toolkit will provide a way to have annoated corpra with minimal errors and extract a particular type of annotation or collection of different type of annotations.
 NLP researchers can then use these corpus to build language model, annotations to build NER model, entity linking, ect.

-Frist we need to download all the poti which are in openpecha format.
+First, we need to download all the pecha from OpenPecha.

 Automatic updating annotations from source base-text (original) and destination base-text (edited)

-$ openpecha update --help Usage: openpecha update [OPTIONS] WORK_NUMBER Command to update the base text with your edits.
+$ openpecha update --help Usage: openpecha update [OPTIONS] WORK_ID Command to update the base text with your edits.
 Options: --help Show this message and exit.

 Exporting and Extracting layer